Apply principles of Zero Trust to Microsoft Security Copilot

 • Starting point, which doesn't require device management.

-• Enterprise is recommended for Zero Trust and as a minimum for access to Copilot for Security and your third-party security products and related data.
+• Enterprise is recommended for Zero Trust and as a minimum for access to Security Copilot and your third-party security products and related data.

-• Specialized security is recommended for access to Copilot for Security and your third-party security products and related data.
+• Specialized security is recommended for access to Security Copilot and your third-party security products and related data.

 Each of these policies is described in greater detail in Common Zero Trust identity and device access policies for Microsoft 365 organizations.